bigcommerce/dev-docs/docs/api-docs/customers/customers-subscribers-overview.md

 <!-- theme:  -->

 ### Name value pairs
-> Each customer can have up to `50` name, value pairs stored
+> Each customer can have up to 50 name, value pairs stored.

 </div>
 </div>